-Following the application of the proceeds realized from the sale-leaseback transaction, the remaining balance due on the 2001 GE Credit Facility will be restructured into an amended and restated 2001 GE credit agreement, pursuant to which Group will be entitled to borrow additional amounts, which will result in a total principal outstanding balance thereunder of approximately \$28 million.
-The additional borrowing will bear interest at LIBOR plus 4.25%, and will be repayable over eight quarters commencing September 2005, provided that if the Merger occurs, amortization will commence in September 2006 with a final maturity in 2010.
-The amended and restated GE credit agreement will be secured by a third lien on three CRJ-700 aircraft and a second lien on one CRJ-700 aircraft (in each case, subject to senior lien positions and subject to the consent of the senior lien holders pursuant to inter-creditor agreements reasonably acceptable to GE), and a first lien on one CF34 spare engine owned by USAI, with the aggregate of any senior liens on the collateral not to exceed \$62 million.
-GE will release its liens on the four CRT aircraft in connection with the sale of all of the aircraft for a repayment on the loan of an agreed upon amount.
-Although Group's entry into the amended and restated GE 2001 credit agreement will not constitute an assumption of the amended and restated GE 2001 credit agreement, Group is required to reinstate the amended and restated GE 2001 credit agreement and related guaranty in connection with the Debtors' emergence from the Chapter 11 Cases.
+Following the application of the proceeds realized from the consummation of the sale-leaseback transaction described in paragraph (d) below, the remaining balance due on the 2001 GE Credit Facility will be restructured into an was approximately \$7.1 million.
+Subsequently, the Debtors and GE entered into the amended and restated 2001 GE credit facility agreement, dated as of July 15, 2005, pursuant to which Group will be entitled to borrow additional amounts, which will result USAI borrowed an additional loan, which, together with remaining balance due on the 2001 GE Credit Facility following the consummation of the sale-leaseback transaction, resulted in a total principal outstanding balance thereunder of approximately \$2828,225 million.
+The additional borrowing will bearprincipal balance outstanding under the amended and restated 2001 GE Credit Facility bears interest at LIBOR plus 4.25%, and will beis repayable over eight quarters commencing September 2005, provided that if the Merger occurs, amortization will commence in September 2006 with a final maturity in 2010.
+The amended and restated 2001 GE credit facility agreement will beis secured by a third lien on three CRJ-700 aircraft and a second lien on one CRJ-700 aircraft (in each case, subject to senior lien positions and subject to the consent of the senior lien holders pursuant to the inter-creditor agreements reasonably acceptable toentered into by the senior lien holders and GE), and a first lien on one CF34 spare engine owned by USAI, with the aggregate of any senior liens on the collateral not to exceed \$62 million.
+GE will release its liens on the four CRTCRJ aircraft in connection with the sale of all of the aircraft for a repayment on the loan of an agreed upon amount.
+Although Group USAI's entry into the amended and restated GE 2001GE credit facility agreement willdoes not constitute an assumption of the amended and restated GE 2001 creditsuch agreement, Group USAI is required to reinstate the amended and restated GE-2001 GE credit facility agreement and related guaranty by Group in connection with the Debtors' emergence from the Chapter 11 Cases.